Table of content

 15. Research online and purchase offline

-Research shows that 88% of U.S. consumers research a product online before purchasing it in a brick-and-mortar store.
+Research shows that 88% of U.S. consumers do online research before buying a product in a physical store.
 While this e-commerce trend has existed in the past, it's set to gain momentum even in 2021.

 16. Remote services